When I did a survey recently I asked the women in my community what they struggle with most and what stops them from running their own business.

 #1 I feel it in my gut

-Just thinking about doing all the work and going through the process of launching this product fills me with dread.
-As an introverted person I don’t want to put myself out there.
+Just thinking about doing all the work and going through the process of launching a new product fills me with dread.
+As an introverted person I don’t want to put myself out there too much.
 I would rather hide behind my screen.

 For a launch I need to do the opposite.
 I need to be out there.
 Show myself in videos.
 Be energetic, chatty and confident about the product I’m about to release.
-I need to energise women, make them feel fearless and confident, all quite difficult things to do when I’m nervous myself!
+I need to energise women, make them feel fearless and confident.
+These are all quite difficult things to do when I’m nervous myself!

 #2 My headaches get worse